 This document, and certain of Schwab's public filings, present the regulatory capital disclosures in compliance with Basel III as set forth in 12 C.F.R. §217.63 - Disclosures by institutions regulated by the Federal Reserve Board (Federal Reserve) and 12 C.F.R. §217.173 (c) (collectively referred to as the Rules).
-Schwab's Annual Report on Form 10-K for the fiscal year ended December 31, 2024 (Form 10-K) filed with the Securities and Exchange Commission (SEC) contains management's discussion of the overall corporate risk profile of Schwab and related management strategies.
-These Basel III Regulatory Capital Disclosures should be read in conjunction with the Form 10-K, the Consolidated Financial Statements for Bank Holding Companies dated December 31, 2024 (FR Y-9C), the Regulatory Capital Reporting for Institutions Subject to the Advanced Capital Adequacy Framework dated December 31, 2024 (FFIEC 101), the Market Risk Regulatory Report for Institutions Subject to the Market Risk Capital Rule dated December 31, 2024 (FFIEC 102), and the Consolidated Reports of Condition and Income for a Bank with Domestic and Foreign Offices for the period ended December 31, 2024 (FFIEC 031).
+Schwab's Annual Report on Form 10-K for the fiscal year ended December 31, 2024 (Form 10-K) filed with the Securities and Exchange Commission (SEC) and its Quarterly Report on Form 10-Q for the period ended March 31, 2025 (Form 10-Q) filed with the SEC contains management's discussion of the overall corporate risk profile of Schwab and related management strategies.
+These Basel III Regulatory Capital Disclosures should be read in conjunction with the Form 10-K, the Form 10-Q, the Consolidated Financial Statements for Bank Holding Companies dated March 31, 2025 (FR Y-9C), the Regulatory Capital Reporting for Institutions Subject to the Advanced Capital Adequacy Framework dated March 31, 2025 (FFIEC 101), the Market Risk Regulatory Report for Institutions Subject to the Market Risk Capital Rule dated March 31, 2025 (FFIEC 031).
 Schwab's Disclosure Matrix (see pages 4-9) specifies where the disclosures required by the Rules are located.